Darkoknezevic/Darko/README.md

 ### Solutions Architect

 Welcome to my professional GitHub profile.
-Below you will find my resume and links to my work, projects, and professional background.
+Below you will find my information about my technical skills, project work and certifications.

 ---